mcmwright/Notebooks/README.md

 ### Setting up Jupyter/IPython

  1. Click on the Start Button (the Windows logo on the far left of the toolbar).
-Go to All Programs -> Programming Languages -> Anaconda 2.3 (64-bit).
+Go to All Programs -> Programming Languages -> Anaconda 2.3 (64-bit) [or whichever version you have].

  2. There will normally be three versions of IPython called  IPython (Py 2.7), IPython (Py 2.7) Notebook and IPython (Py 2.7) QTConsole. **Don't open any of them!** Instead, right-click on IPython (Py 2.7) Notebook and select 'copy'.

- 3. Go back to the folder you created right-click and select 'paste'.
+ 3. Go back to the folder you created, right-click and select 'paste'.
+This should create shortcut icon in your folder.

  4. Double-click on the icon you've just created.
 If everything's working a command window should open (you won't need to use this one), and then a tab should open in your default browser.
 It should say 'jupyter' at the top.
 The files you saved in your IPython directory will be listed on this screen.

- 5. Click on First.ipnyb.
+ 5. Click on First.ipnyb in this list.
 A new tab should open in your browser.
 Read the content and follow the instructions.

  6. When you've finished your session doing ctrl-C  in the IPython window will close it.

 From the file list when Jupyter/IPython opens you can navigate down to subfolders but not up, so you might to prefer to put your IPython (Py 2.7) Notebook in a higher folder, such as My Documents and navigate down to the appropriate folder at the start of a session.

-This makes it seem very complicated but once thing's are set up it's quite simple to use - good luck!
+This makes it seem very complicated but once things are set up it's quite simple to use - good luck!